India coronavirus infections surge past 100,000, deaths top 3,000

-Coronavirus cases in India reached 100,000 on Tuesday, matching the number of intensive care unit beds in the country, while the rate of growth of new infections showed little sign of slowing.
-India reported 4,970 new cases over the past 24 hours, taking the total from the outbreak to 101,139.
+Coronavirus cases in India reached 100,000 on Tuesday, matching its number of intensive care beds, and the rate of increase of new infections showed little sign of slowing.
+India reported 4,970 new cases over the previous 24 hours, taking its total to 101,139.
 Deaths rose by 134 to 3,163.

-India has not provided a detailed breakdown of the condition of people who have been diagnosed with COVID-19, although authorities have reported that around 37,000 people have recovered from the illness.
-The infections have been concentrated in the big metropolises of Mumbai, Delhi, Ahmedabad, and Chennai.

-Still, India's death rate remains below that of other large nations.
-Its mortality rate for those with the disease is 3%, compared with 6% for the United States where around 89,000 people have died, 14% for the United Kingdom and Italy, and 15% for France.
+India has not provided a detailed breakdown of the condition of people who have been diagnosed with COVID-19, the disease caused by the virus, although authorities have reported that about 37,000 people have recovered.
+India's death rate is less than that of some other big countries, at 3%, compared with about 6% for the United States, where some 89,000 people have died, and 14% for Britain.

 - READ MORE ON: